vineet-gandhi/vineet-gandhi.github.io/_news/announcement_9.md

 related_posts: false
 ---

 Our paper on [Simplifying Knowledge Transfer in Pretrained Models](https://openreview.net/pdf?id=eQ9AVtDaP3) accepted at TMLR.
+Congratulations to Siddharth.